 Saint-Gobain’s Versilon XFR hose achieves full FDA food contact compliance.

-Questioning if testing only the inner food contact layer was enough to ensure the safety of the consumer, Saint-Gobain studied the compliance of the multilayered Versilon XFR hose as a whole rather than only its food contact layer.
+Questioning if testing only the inner food contact layer was enough to ensure the safety of the consumer, Saint-Gobain conducted a study to test the compliance for the Versilon XFR hose as a whole rather than only its food contact layer.

-The results of the study have been published in this white paper Are Hoses Used for Food and Beverage Transfer Applications Really Safe for Consumers?
+The results of the study have been published in this white paper.